-When a benefit recipient has received benefits for 12 months, an annual cost-of-living adjustment (COLA) is provided.
+When a benefit recipient has received benefits for 12 months, an annual cost of living adjustment (COLA) is provided.
 This COLA is calculated on the base retirement benefit at the date of retirement and is not compounded.
-For those who retired prior to January 7, 2013, the COLA will continue to be a three percent simple annual COLA.
-For those retiring subsequent to January 7, 2013, beginning in calendar year 2019, the COLA will be based on the average percentage increase in the Consumer Price Index (CPI), capped at three percent.
+For those retiring prior to January 7, 2013, the COLA will continue to be a 3 percent simple annual COLA.
+For those retiring subsequent to January 7, 2013, beginning in calendar year 2019, the COLA will be based on the average percentage increase in the Consumer Price Index, capped at 3 percent.

-Funding Policy - Ohio Revised Code (ORC) provides statutory authority for member and employer contributions as follows:
+Funding Policy - The Ohio Revised Code (ORC) provides statutory authority for member and employer contributions as follows: